-Direct expression sometimes leads to the start of the exchanging of harsh words, so sugarcoated expressions help to avoid making other people unnecessarily upset.
+Direct expression’s sometimes lead to the start of the exchange of harsh words, so sugarcoated expressions help to avoid making other people unnecessarily upset.

-If the discussion is made in company business meetings, it’s fine, but if it’s in public, the quarrel may bother other people.
+If the discussion is held in company business meetings, it’s fine, but if it’s in public, the quarrel may bother other people.

 Trying to use vague expressions purposely helps make peaceful relationships.

 3.What if People Can’t Read Between Lines?